Exclusive stress treatment — residential rehab

 Excess cortisol wears down the brain’s ability to function, regulate emotions and decreases a person’s sociability.
-As a result, a person may begin to suffer from loneliness which can trigger a host of other mental health conditions including depression, anxiety, eating disorders, and substance abuse issues.
+As a result, a person may begin to suffer from the loneliness which can trigger a host of other mental health conditions including depression, anxiety, eating disorders and substance abuse issues.

-Our residential treatment programs provide comprehensive treatment for substance abuse dependency, behavioral addictions, and other mental health conditions.
-Our team will create an individualized treatment plan that directly targets any and all elements of your emotional, physical and psychological health that are leading to excess stress in your life.
+Our residential treatment programmes provide comprehensive treatment for substance abuse dependency, behavioural addictions and other mental health conditions.
+Our team will create an individualised treatment plan that directly targets any and all elements of your emotional, physical and psychological health that are leading to excess stress in your life.

-Our seven-day Executive Detox Program is designed for anyone who needs to de-stress and restore their health but who does not have the time, or need, to complete a one-month treatment program.
-It is particularly suitable for individuals who feel exhausted, stressed, or burnt out.
+Our seven-day Executive Detox Programme is designed for anyone who needs to de-stress and restore their health but who does not have the time, or need, to complete a one-month treatment programme.
+It is particularly suitable for individuals who feel exhausted, stressed or burnt out.

 Three‑day comprehensive health assessment

-Chronic stress occurs when a person is under a lot of physical and psychological pressure but can recognize that once everything is under control, they will feel better.
-Burnout occurs when chronic stress never eases up leaving a person feeling burnt out, numb, exhausted, and devoid of motivation or hope.
+Chronic stress occurs when a person is under a lot of physical and psychological pressure but can recognise that once everything is under control, they will feel better.
+Burnout occurs when chronic stress never eases up leaving a person feeling burnt out, numb, exhausted and devoid of motivation or hope.

 Treatment for stress can range from lifestyle adjustments to psychotherapy or medication.
-At Paracelsus Recovery, we believe treatment for stress centered on lifestyle adjustments, adequate nutrition, mindfulness-based cognitive behavioral therapy, and adequate rest is the most effective method of restoring inner balance and wellbeing.
+At Paracelsus Recovery, we believe treatment for stress centred on lifestyle adjustments, adequate nutrition, mindfulness-based cognitive behavioural therapy and adequate rest is the most effective method of restoring inner balance and wellbeing.

 At Paracelsus Recovery, we are fully aware that many of our clients cannot disappear from their social or professional obligations for an extended period of time.
-Our goal is to create a treatment program that works for you, not the other way around.
-We can accommodate any individual needs in your treatment schedule, however, we would always recommend prioritizing your recovery and wellbeing.
+Our goal is to create a treatment programme that works for you, not the other way around.
+We can accommodate any individual needs in your treatment schedule, however, we would always recommend prioritising your recovery and wellbeing.